-While some people base their buying decision just on price and we understand you need to stay within your own budget, price itself won’t give you the full answer.
-Just because a paddle is more expensive also doesn’t mean it’s a better paddle for you personally.
+Many shoppers prioritize their buying decision on price.
+While we understand the need to stay within your own budget, price itself won’t give you the full answer.
+Just because a paddle is more expensive that doesn’t mean it’s a better paddle for you personally.

 Paddles range in weight from approximately 6 (lightweight paddles) to 14 ounces (heavy paddles).
 A few ounces may not sound like much of a difference but try carrying a can of soup in your hand and swinging it around for a couple hours.